Call Us

 Facial eczema – frequently asked questions

-When should I start preventative actions?
 Zinc dosing should begin as soon as the weather conditions (warm, humid, grass minimum temps 12°C or higher, heavy dew or 3-4mm rain) favour spore growth and/or at the first signs of spore counts beginning to rise.
 Don’t wait until dangerous conditions arise, or until clinical cases are seen.

-Will four inches of rain wash away the risk?
 Not necessarily.
 If a ‘spore base’ already exists and the nights are warm, expect an explosive increase in spore numbers.
 Ingestion of spores by stock grazing low enough can result in severe liver damage, immediate production decline, delayed photosensitization (10-14 days later) .
 However, longer term, the FE risk may have decreased because such rainfall may have kick-started autumn pasture growth.

-What is a toxic spore level?
-Best not to use absolute levels, as stock grazing pasture with spore counts as low as 40,000, or several weeks at 20,000, can sustain liver damage.
-More important considerations are rate of spore count rise, prevailing weather conditions, and grazing intensity at the time.
+It is best not to use absolute levels, as stock grazing pasture with spore counts as low as 40,000, or several weeks at 20,000, can sustain liver damage.
+More important considerations are the rate of spore count rise, prevailing weather conditions, and grazing intensity at the time.
 Toxin effects on the liver are cumulative.
 Play it safe – start prevention as soon as spores are detected.

-How soon after administration are capsules effective?
-How long do they last?
-Time capsules – within 24hrs.
+For Time capsule – within 24hrs.
 Protective zinc oxide levels are maintained for 4-5 weeks, depending on the stock class dosed.
-Face guard – within 2-3 days.
-The first treatment lasts 6 weeks, the top up dose 4 weeks.

-How safe is it to continue zinc-dosing beyond 100 days?
 Often the risk of FE remains high until late into the autumn and outweighs the possible risk of temporary damage to the pancreas – so keep at it!
 Consider discontinuing treatment for 5-7 days if a sharp cold snap occurs later in the autumn.

-What are the withholding periods for stock treated with zinc?
 Recent reviews by the New Zealand Food Safety Authority (NZFSA) have removed meat and milk withholding periods on all zinc products.

-My herd needs copper – can I continue to supplement with copper while I’m dosing with zinc for facial eczema control?
 Options are limited.
 Inorganic copper forms (eg copper sulphate) compete for absorption, undermining both copper and zinc dosing efforts.
 Injectable copper preparations have the potential to exaggerate the effects of FE toxin on the liver.
 Organic copper forms remain effective because their mode of absorption is not antagonised by the presence of zinc compounds.
 Generally, it is best to consider copper supplementation after the zinc treatment has finished.

 How can we help with managing facial eczema?